Affiliate marketing comes with several benefits

 What is incredibly worrying now is that affiliate fraudsters have several tricks up their sleeves thanks to new tools.
 What’s more, they keep finding new ways to scam companies out of their money.
 But most of these cyber criminals still use either one or more of the “tried and tested” fraudulent methods.
 So let’s have a look at some of them.

-In 2020, 37.2% of all internet users’ “activities” were made by bots, with 20% being malicious.
+In 2020, 37.2% of all internet user activity was made by bots, with 20% being malicious.
 Those tiny programs called bots can mimic real users’ behavior to generate fake clicks, followers, or even leads.
-This way, they can be used by “social media influencers” to inflate their numbers of followers and likes.
+An example of this can be seen on social media platforms where some influencers buy followers to inflate engagement and likes.
 All aimed to make it look like they have hundreds of clicks on their affiliate links.
 Bots can even be created to fill in and submit lead generation forms and submit them as well as download and use apps!

 And since the owners of such bots make sure to hide their location and activities, it might take a while for a company to notice they are losing money on worthless traffic or clicks.